-New Testament Writes other than Paul
+New Testament Writers other than Paul

 Let us start with the writers aside from Paul.
-These writers were the disciples of Isa (PBUH) – his companions.
-They were the ones who followed him, listened to him, discussed with him, about the things that he did and said, both privately and in public.
+These were the disciples of Isa (PBUH) – his companions.
+They followed him, listened to him, and discussed with him.
+They observed the things that he did and said, both privately and in public.
 Some of them, such as John, Matthew and Peter were part of the inner circle of Isa’s 12 closest followers.
 They wrote eight of the books in the New Testament.
 Others, such as Mark, were among his wider circle of followers.
 The remaining authors (outside of Paul) were his brothers James and Jude.
-They grew up with Isa (PBUH) and James became the leader of the disciples in Jerusalem after the passing of Isa (PBUH) from this world.
+They grew up with Isa (PBUH).
+James became the leader of the disciples in Jerusalem after the passing of Isa (PBUH) from this world.

 “Ananus [the high priest] was rash and followed the Sadducees, who are heartless when they sit in judgment.
 Ananus thought that with Festus dead and Albinus still on the way, he would have the opportunity.
 Convening the judges of the Sanhedrin [the Jewish ruling council] he brought before them a man named James, the brother of Jesus who was called the Christ, and certain others.
 He accused them of having transgressed the law, and condemned them to be stoned to death”Josephus.
-93 AD.
+93 CE.
 Antiquities xx 197

 What does the Qur’an say about these disciples of Isa (PBUH)?

 When Jesus found Unbelief on their part He said: “Who will be My helpers to (the work of) God?”
 Said the disciples: “We are God’s helpers: We believe in God, and do thou bear witness that we are Muslims.
-Our Lord! we believe in what Thou hast revealed, and we follow the Apostle; then write us down among those who bear witness.”
-(Surat 3:52-53 – Al-Imran)
+Our Lord! we believe in what Thou hast revealed, and we follow the Apostle; then write us down among those who bear witness.”Surat 3:52-53 – Al-Imran

-And behold I inspired the Disciples to have faith in me and mine messenger (Isa): they said, “We have faith, and you bear witness that we bow to Allah as Muslims (Surat 5:111 – Table Spread)
+And behold I inspired the Disciples to have faith in me and mine messenger (Isa): they said, “We have faith, and you bear witness that we bow to Allah as MuslimsSurat 5:111 – Table Spread

-These disciples include Matthew, Peter and John who wrote eight of the books in the New Testament, two of which are gospel books (Gospels of Matthew and John).
+These disciples include Matthew, Peter and John.
+They wrote eight of the books in the New Testament, two of which are gospels (Gospels of Matthew and John).
 And Mark, the disciple in the wider circle, wrote a third gospel.
-It would seem that if one believes in the Qur’an that one would also then have to accept the writings of these disciples.
+If one believes in the Qur’an then one would also then have to accept the writings of these disciples.
 These writers certainly could not have corrupted the Injil.
-When we study the written gospels we are reading the writings of the disciples which are confirmed by the Qur’an.
-Paul did not write any Gospel account, rather he wrote sacred letters.
+When we study the written gospels we read the writings of the disciples, which the Qur’an confirms.
+Paul did not write any Gospel account.
+Rather he wrote sacred letters.

-So we find, whether from secular sources or from the Qur’an, logical reasons to accept the books of the New Testament that are not Paul’s.
+So we find, whether from secular historical sources or from the Qur’an, logical reasons to accept the books of the New Testament that are not Paul’s.